api3dao/old-api3-docs/docs/ois/v1.0.0/ois.md

 ### 5.4. `reservedParameters`

 [<InfoBtnBlue/>](/airnode/v0.6/grp-providers/guides/build-an-airnode/api-integration.md#reservedparameters)

-(Optional) A list of objects that specify reserved Airnode endpoint parameters that do not map to any API operation parameters, but are used for special purposes by the Airnode.
+A list of objects that specify reserved Airnode endpoint parameters that do not map to any API operation parameters, but are used for special purposes by the Airnode.
 See the [Reserved Parameters](./reserved-parameters.md) doc for an in-depth explanation.
 Each object has the following elements:

 - `name`
 - `fixed`